alephium/www/src/content/news/from-scalable-infrastructure-to-aligned-economics/index.md

 ---
 title: "Phase 2: From Scalable Infrastructure to Aligned Economics"
 description: "Phase 2: From Scalable Infrastructure to Aligned Economics - They said Layer 1 blockchains had to compromise: performance for decentralization, usability for security.
 Alephium chose a different path."
+seoDescription: Alephium Phase 2 scalable infrastructure to aligned economics - Layer 1 blockchain without compromise.
+Performance, decentralization, usability, and security.
 date: 2025-08-22T12:01:00.000Z
-seoDescription: "Alephium Phase 2 scalable infrastructure to aligned economics - Layer 1 blockchain without compromise.
-Performance, decentralization, usability, and security."
+spotlight: true
 featuredImage: aligned1.webp
 ---
 They said Layer 1 blockchains had to compromise: performance for decentralization, usability for security.
 Alephium chose a different path.